1 januari 2009

 7 maart 2016

 Not only these cuties came to live in the Let Us Change house.
-We also offer a temporary home to children who lived on the street where the parents are living on the coutnryside.
+We also offer a temporary home to children who lived on the street while their parents are living on the coutnryside.
 The government is working hard to link these children back to their family.
 But this brother and siter will stay forever with us!